-- Provide specialized DNA processing to support the Molecular Genetics Section analysts. - Analyze evidence to determine the presence of blood and/or other body fluids. - Maintain documentation of chain of custody, lab reports, and reports stating the results of analysis. - Testify to the results in court.
+- To serve as the supervisor of the Body Fluid Identification Unit within the Molecular Genetics Section - Provide specialized Body Fluid and DNA case working analysis in the Molecular Genetics Section. - Maintain documentation of chain of custody, lab reports, and reports stating the results of analysis. - -Testify to the results in court. - Communicating with public officials. - Assisting at crime scenes. - -To serve search warrants in the event of CODIS hits.